SimonMerz/Non-obfuscating-power-of-Garside-normal-forms/README.md

 # Non-obfuscation-of-Garside-normal-form
-This project contains the necessary parts of WalnutDSA, our attack on WalnutDSA and our implementation to solve some instances of the conjugacy search problem in braid groups.
+This project contains the necessary parts of WalnutDSA and our attack on WalnutDSA implemented using MAGMA.
+Moreover, it contains our decomposition algorithm to solve some instances of the conjugacy search problem in braid groups.